paytonyau/OptSurvCutR/README.md

 ## How to Cite

-If you use `OptSurvCutR` in your research, please cite our manuscript:
+If you use `OptSurvCutR` in your research, please cite our preprint manuscript:

-> Currently in preparation
+Yau, Payton T. O. "OptSurvCutR: Validated Cut-point Selection for Survival Analysis." bioRxiv preprint, posted October 18, 2025. https://doi.org/10.1101/2025.10.08.681246.

 ## License